Supporting your home education

 - Provide students with encouragement to do homework even when the going gets tough and the homework is challenging.
-You could suggest that they check through books, ask a friend, look at their Microsoft Team or search for help online.
+You could suggest that they check through books, ask a friend, look at Class Chars or search for help online.

 - Avoid doing the homework for students, so that teachers can see what they can do independently.

 - Monitor stress levels.
 Reassure students that they might not get everything right first time, but that they are expected to try their best.

 - Support the school in requiring students to ‘catch up’ any incomplete / missed homework in their own time, or working with staff after school.

 This article from BBC Bitesize gives some more tips.

 We expect our students to:

 - Get into a routine for completing homework, that fits alongside family and other commitments.